 Please note that most of my extensive temple seeking has been throughout Europe and Israel.
 I can’t wait to follow this up with some serious temple seeking in South America!

-What’s your top most famous church in the world?
+What are your most famous Churches in the world?